How to create multi-language elearning content [video]

 There are many variables to consider when it comes to the cost of translation, however, the biggest one is the length of the course.

-Less is always more when it comes to creating elearning content!
-This doesn’t mean you should shy away from deep learning experiences, just that you should cull anything that’s not strictly supporting the goal of your elearning.
+Less is always more when it comes to creating digital learning content!
+This doesn’t mean you should shy away from deep learning experiences, just that you should cull anything that’s not strictly supporting the goal of your multi-language elearning.

 This is best practice learning design anyway, but there’s an added incentive when you’re paying by the length of content!

 3. Plan for text expansion

 A paragraph written in English might only be 4 lines long, yet the same paragraph in Swedish might be over 5 lines, and in German, it would likely be even longer.
 Prepare for this from the start by leaving 30% more room to allow for expansion, especially if your authoring tool forces you to use fixed-size text boxes.